Huzaifa785/ineuron-data-science/assignments/week1-python-basics/second.md

 Answer: Very first let me explain what `block` means in python.
 So, you can simply consider blocks of code as paragraphs in essays and these blocks are based on the indentation.
 So, the three blocks in the above code are:

-- everything inside the first if statement
+- BLOCK 1: everything inside the first if statement
 ```
     print('eggs')
     if spam > 5: